Engaeus: Habitat

 Although burrowing crayfish do not typically live in open water, they still possess gills underneath their carapace (the hardened section of the dorsal exoskeleton observed in arthropods) concluding that the burrowing crayfish is still dependent on an aquatic environment to respire.
 Therefore, there are three different types of burrowing systems with different mechanisms to stay wet.
 A type 1 burrow is a burrow which is directly connected to a stream or lake, a type 2 burrow is a burrow which extends down to connect with the water table (extending further down in summer and may rise again during winter) and type 3 is a burrowing system which relies heavily on run off.
-The type 3 burrowing system is characteristic of the Engaeus genus, classifying them as the most terrestrial genus of all the burrowing crayfish.The burrowing crayfish typically occupy environments which are wet, muddy or peaty environments such as wetlands, swamps, floodplains of small streams, sedge-land or in rainforests.
+The type 3 burrowing system is characteristic of the Engaeus genus, classifying them as the most terrestrial genus of all the burrowing crayfish.
+The burrowing crayfish typically occupy environments which are wet, muddy or peaty environments such as wetlands, swamps, floodplains of small streams, sedge-land or in rainforests.
 As the Engaeus genus dispersal using water ways is limited due to their terrestrial nature, local speciation rates may be high.

 A characteristic feature of the genus, Engaeus, is that the entrance of their burrows typically has a ‘chimney’ structure constructed out of balls of mud.
-The structure can be only a few mud balls or can be as big as 40cm in height, although this behaviour is seen in the entire genus, it is unknown why the burrowing crayfish do this.
+The structure can be only a few mud balls or can be as big as 40 cm in height, although this behaviour is seen in the entire genus, it is unknown why the burrowing crayfish do this.
 Additionally, during hot periods, the crayfish will plug the chimney, potentially to retain as much moisture as possible in their tunnelling systems.